jordles/notes/Python.md

 `print()` - outputs a value to the console, using commas to separate multiple values will add spaces between them.
 Commas can replace concatenation with `+` operator.

+`<separator>.join()` - joins a list of strings into a single string, with a specified separator

+`split()` - splits a string into a list of substrings

+`end` - The end parameter in the print() function is used to specify what character or string should be printed at the end of the output.
+By default, the end parameter is set to a newline character (\n), which means that each print statement will start on a new line.
+However, you can change the value of the end parameter to any string you want, such as a space or a comma, to customize the output format.

 ```python
 name = "Alice"
 age = 30